yhilpisch/tpqoa/README.md

 ## Algorithmic Trading with Oanda

 `tpqoa` is a wrapper class for the Oanda REST API v20 (http://developer.oanda.com/).
 It makes use of the Python package `v20` from Oanda (https://github.com/oanda/v20-python).
-The package is authored an maintained by The Python Quants GmbH. &copy; Dr. Yves J. Hilpisch.
+The package is authored and maintained by The Python Quants GmbH. &copy; Dr. Yves J. Hilpisch.
 MIT License.

 ## Disclaimer